Why has my pond gone green?

 Longer term controls

 Establishing a good range water plants often helps.
 An efficient biological filter will usually clear the pool of algae at the same time as improving the water quality for fish.
 An ultra-violet (UV) unit will reliably control pea-soup algae without the need for any chemicals.
-Ideally UV units and biological filters are used together, though UV units may be used on their own in certain circumstances. ©
+Ideally UV units and biological filters are used in combination, though UV units may be used on their own in certain circumstances. ©

 My UV unit has stopped controlling green water?